Reducing Extremism

 He couldn't understand how his son could do it.

-Ashamed by the actions of his son, Gavin didn't want to talk to his friends or family because he felt like they wouldn't understand or would even judge his son whom he adores and the family as a whole.
+Ashamed by the actions of his son, Gavin didn't want to talk to his friends or family because he felt like they wouldn't understand or would even judge his son, whom he adores.

-Feeling lost, in pain and and his wits end, he and his wife looked online for support and found help,
+Feeling lost, in pain, and his wits end, he and his wife looked online for support and found help,

 What do you think Gavin and his family needed?
-Was it different for him than Emma?
+Was it different for him than for Emma?

 What could you and those around you do?